chetanpm/path-explorer/README.md

 ## Development

-The architecture was designed to be modular.
-The core package consists of cli_parser, heat_model, and theme_manager modules, each enabling different features in the application.
-More modules can be added to the core to expand its functionality.
+The architecture is designed to be modular.
+The core package comprises three modules: cli_parser, heat_model, and theme_manager.
+Each module enables specific features within the application.
+Additional modules can be added to the core to expand its functionality.

-The graphical user interface (GUI) package includes main_window, visualization, and styles modules, which are decoupled from the core packages.
+The graphical user interface (GUI) package includes main_window, visualization, and styles modules.
+These modules are decoupled from the core packages.

-The parsing logic is executed on the CPU using the cli_parser script.
-Rendering is offloaded with pyvista, which uses vtk for abstraction and handling GPU acceleration.
-It utilizes corresponding acceleration frameworks like Metal on Apple silicon, DirectX on Windows, and OpenGL/Vulkan on Linux.
+The cli_parser script executes the parsing logic on the CPU.
+Rendering is offloaded using pyvista, which utilizes vtk for abstraction and handles GPU acceleration.
+It leverages corresponding acceleration frameworks such as Metal on Apple silicon, DirectX on Windows, and OpenGL/Vulkan on Linux.

 ## Key Features

 ### Parsing Algorithm

-1. Read entire file content
+1. The script reads the entire file content.
-2. Locate header end marker ($$HEADEREND)
+2. It locates the header end marker ($$HEADEREND).
-3. Parse header parameters:
+3. The script parses the header parameters:
    - $$UNITS/ (unit conversion factor)
-   - $$DIMENSION/ (min/max coordinates)
+   - $$DIMENSION/ (minimum and maximum coordinates)
    - $$LAYERS/ (total layer count)
-4. Process geometry section:
+4. The script processes the geometry section:
    - For each $$LAYER/ entry:
      a.
-Calculate Z-height based on layer index
+It calculates the Z-height based on the layer index.
      b.
-Initialize layer data structure
+It initializes the layer data structure.
    - For each $$HATCHES/ entry:
      a.
-Extract point count
+It extracts the point count.
      b.
-Process coordinate pairs
+It processes the coordinate pairs.
      c.
-Store as polyline segments
+It stores the result as polyline segments.
-   - For each $$CONTOURS/ entry:
-     a.
-Extract closed loop points
-     b.
-Store as boundary polygons
-5. Validate layer count consistency
+5. The script validates the consistency of the layer count.
-6. Return structured data with:
+6. The script returns structured data with:
-   - Header information
+   - Header information.
-   - Layer array with Z-heights and geometries
+   - A layer array containing Z-heights and geometries.
-   - Actual vs. declared layer counts
+   - The actual and declared layer counts.

-*Parses critical header information including units, dimensions, and layer count.
+- The script parses critical header information, including units, dimensions, and layer count.
-*Handles both metric and imperial units based on header specification and converts it to mm for visualization.
+- It handles both metric and imperial units based on the header specification and converts them to millimeters for visualization.
-*Processes each layer sequentially, preserving original layer numbering *Calculates precise Z-height based on header dimensions and layer count *Gracefully handles malformed lines and missing sections
+- The script processes each layer sequentially, preserving the original layer numbering.
+- It calculates precise Z-heights based on the header dimensions and layer count.
+- The script gracefully handles malformed lines and missing sections.

 ### Heat Source Modeling

+The heat source modeling module enables the simulation of heat sources in the application.

-Our thermal simulation implements a physics-based heat source model that realistically represents the energy input during additive manufacturing processes.
-It uses the gausian heat distribution:
+Our thermal simulation employs a physics-based heat source model that accurately represents the energy input during additive manufacturing processes.
+It utilizes the Gaussian heat distribution:

-*I've implemented a moving heat source to simulate the line by line scanning process for each layer.
+-I’ve incorporated a moving heat source to simulate the line-by-line scanning process for each layer.
-*Spot size adapts based on hatch spacing
+-The spot size adapts based on the hatch spacing.

 ### Visualization

-*Real-time Rendering with GPU acceleration
+-Real-time rendering with GPU acceleration.

 ### Limitations

-*Currently supports hatches only (no contours) *Assumes constant layer height
+-Currently supports hatches only (no contours).
+-Assumes constant layer height.
-*Simplified Gaussian model (not full Rosenthal solution) *No material-specific calibration
+-Simplified Gaussian model (not the full Rosenthal solution).
+-No material-specific calibration.
-*No experimental validation
+-No experimental validation.

+Thermal accumulation with history and a full simulation of thermal application with a moving heat source automatically layer after layer, but these features have been commented out of the code due to issues that need to be addressed.
+Time is required to fix these features.

 If you decide to make changes to the code, run ‘uv tool install ruff’ and ‘uv tool run ruff check’ from within the repository.
 The —fix option can sometimes be used to fix simple syntax errors.